26 min read

 Example answer: "I work closely with the Chef to understand the menu’s flavor profiles and suggest complementary and contrasting pairings.
 For example, I recently paired a spicy dish with an off-dry Riesling, which balanced the heat and enhanced the flavors."

-For employers: This question tests the candidate’s ability to adapt to industry trends and customer demands.
+For employers: This question tests the candidate’s ability to adapt to industry trends.

 Example answer: "I attend tastings, follow industry publications and gather guest feedback to identify trends.
 Recently, I added natural wines to the list, which resonated with eco-conscious diners and boosted sales."

-If you wish to learn more info such as those above, explore our Sommelier Statistics page.
+If you want to learn more info such as those above, explore our Sommelier Statistics page

 Finding the right platform to connect with opportunities is crucial for Sommeliers looking to advance their careers.